Nuclear Energy in Denmark

 Denmark has had a wide range of incentives for renewables and particularly wind energy, accounting for nearly one-third of total wholesale electricity prices.
 Apart from the Purchase Obligation (PO) for renewables providing an effective subsidy, there is a further economic cost borne by power utilities' customers.
 When there is a drop in wind, back-up power is bought from the Nordic power pool at the going rate.
 Similarly, any surplus electricity is sold to the pool, though it is deemed to be non-PO power.
 The net effect of this has been increased costs as wind capacity expanded.

 There is broad agreement on energy policy across the main political parties.
 In 1999, Parliament overwhelmingly agreed to electricity reform, which aimed to introduce competition to the sector, and promote renewable sources of generation and carbon dioxide reduction measures5.
 Electricity policy has been updated since then, always with large parliamentary majorities.
 Early in 2008, the main political parties concluded an agreement on Danish energy policy for 2008-2011.
 The policy set a 20% renewable energy target with respect to gross energy consumption by 2011 and energy savings measures, as well as increased subsidies for new wind turbines6.
-Beyond this, the government plans to have renewables accounting for at least 30% of energy consumption by 2020.7
+Beyond this, the government planned in 2007 to have renewables accounting for at least 30% of energy consumption by 2020.7 The current target is 50% of electricity from wind in 2020.
+This level was achieved over one month in December 2013.

 Nuclear research and development